 For those of us who look to the Scriptures for guidance on issues of morality and sexual ethics, to imagine the writers of Leviticus, or the Apostle Paul in the first century, could have understood such things about same-sex attractions is not within the realm of possibility.
 Indeed, the writers did see same-sex behavior, but it was not what we understand today as a homosexual sexual attraction.

-Before a critical shift the 1870s of viewing peoples’ sexuality according to the object of their attraction, a person’s sexual status was determined by the role they played in the sex act.
+Before a critical shift in the 1870s of viewing peoples' sexuality according to the object of their attraction, a person's sexual status was determined by the role they played in the sex act.
 In sex, there was always one person taking the power and dominant role of penetration, while the other was being subjugated and penetrated.
-Every example of same-sex interaction in the Bible is an example of: subjugation through rape or violence, or excessive or lustful behavior done with full disregard of acceptable social and sexual norms of male dominance, self control, or sex towards procreation.
+Every example of same-sex interaction in the Bible is an example of subjugation through rape or violence or excessive or lustful behavior done with full disregard of acceptable social and sexual norms of male dominance, self-control, or sex towards procreation.

 The most abrupt change in biblical translations referring to same-sex behavior happened in the 1946 RSV.
 It was here for the first time in any translation, and in any language that two Greek words in the New Testament, arsenokoitai and malakos, were combined to one word and translated as “homosexual.”

 During the 1930s and 1940s, the time when the RSV team was doing their work over a fifteen years span, it was during a time in medical professions and in the culture where people still did not understand what same-sex attractions even meant.
 There were burgeoning theories, but it was seen as a mystery, then as a pathology, and a mental illness.
 [For a more detailed explanation of this process, this article may prove very helpful.]